 The African American Cultural Center art gallery hosts nationally and internationally recognized artists known for capturing various historical and contemporary happenings related to African American and African diaspora cultures.
 There are typically 4-6 exhibitions each academic year, open to all members of the NC state and surrounding communities.
-The art gallery is open Monday – Friday from 9 – 5 p.m.
+The art gallery is open Monday – Friday from 9 – 5 p.m. (due to COVID-19, please check with the AACC before coming to campus)

 VIRAL* BLACKNESS: a zine and exhibit